 Why a prosecutor might want a bifurcated trial

-These juries might then sometimes do something called "jury nullification."
-This means that they refuse to convict the defendant of petty theft on the current charge even if the prosecution has enough evidence...because they don't want to see him/her suffer the "petty theft with a prior" penalties!16
+These jurors might then do something called "jury nullification."
+This means that they refuse to convict the defendant of petty theft on the current charge even if the prosecution has enough evidence, because they don't want to see him/her suffer the "petty theft with a prior" penalties!16

-If petty theft with a prior is charged as a misdemeanor, the maximum jail sentence will be up to one (1) year in county jail.18
+If petty theft with a prior is charged as a misdemeanor, the maximum jail sentence will be up to one (1) year in county jail.17

-But if it is charged as a felony, then the penalties for petty theft with a prior include a jail or California state prison term of sixteen (16) months, two (2) years, or three (3) years.
+But if it is charged as a felony, then the penalties for petty theft with a prior include a California state prison term of sixteen (16) months, two (2) years, or three (3) years.18